 There are sub-types within each main tea type that are dependent on the season they're harvested in.
 As mentioned above, the sinensis variety has a more limited harvesting season, with the spring “first flush” general being the most desired plucking, whereas the assamica variety can ideally be harvest continuously throughout the year.

-Continue to LESSON 4 or click the button below to create a free tea profile and stay up to date on new tea lessons, learn about fun tea recipes, and gain access to special brand offers + giveaways.
+Continue to Lesson 4 to learn more about the difference between loose leaf and bagged tea, or click the button below to create a free tea profile and stay up to date on new tea lessons, learn about fun tea recipes, and gain access to special brand offers + giveaways.